soyuka/tmux-current-pane-hostname/README.md

 # Tmux current pane hostname/user

-Tmux plugin that enables displaying hostname and user of the current pane.
+Tmux plugin that enables displaying hostname and user of the current pane in your status bar.

 Replaces the `#H` format and adds a `#U` format option.